SauravC99/go-dig/README.md

 # Go-Dig
-Implementation of Ruby's dig method in Go
+go-dig is an implementation of Ruby's dig methods in GoLang

-Inspired by mnogu/go-dig

 Dig allows you to dig thorugh an object using a set of keys.
-The keys can be passed in individually or thorugh an array.
-Returns nil if the value is not found meaning it will not throw an error.
+It will return nil if the value is not found.